irbizzelus/random-noncode-stuff/Gilza txts/Perks.md

 |  Gilza | ![](https://raw.githubusercontent.com/irbizzelus/random-noncode-stuff/refs/heads/main/Gilza_pics/Perk_Images/Hitman.png)  |

 ### Changes Summary
 Probably the biggest rework of all vanilla perk decks, because vanilla version is just ass.
 Armor recovery is a stat that could've been important if default armor recovery timer was 5 or more seconds instead of 3, or if different armors actually altered this timer, but this is not the reality.
-This rework has only kept the final 9th card the same, because that affect is relatively powerfull, compared to the rest of this deck.
+This rework has only kept the final 9th card the same, because that effect is relatively powerfull, compared to the rest of this deck.
-- Card 1: Now rewards you for landing "badass" kills, like with throwing knives or melee weapons, to somewhat fullfill the phantasy of John Wich movies, in which anything can be a powerfull weapon in your hands.
+- Card 1: Now rewards you for landing "badass" kills with throwing knives or melee weapons, to somewhat fullfill the fantasy of John Wick movies, in which anything can be a powerfull weapon in your hands.
 - Card 3: Statistical buffs to akimbos are the same (-16 in vanilla is an error, actual buff is just -8), and the armor recovery bonus was converted into a temporary bonus (like Overkill skill) to keep this aspect of the original perk still present.
 Limiting trigger to specific weapon types makes it less powerful than if you had it passively at all times from any kill, since this bonus can be increased (in Card 7) and other bonuses were also added, so it would be a bit too good.
 - Card 5: Now provides 5 second of invulnerability with 20 second cooldown (similarly to armorer, effective cooldown is 20-5=15 seconds), if you manage to secure a specific combo.
 In my experience this combo is extremely difficult to achieve, especially at higher difficulties, which makes the reward that you get balanced, even if you consider the 7th card buff.
 - Card 7: Having a bounty system on a perk deck that is named "Hitman" is just simply cool, this was good enough of a reason to add this.
 After killing your bounty you will now improve aspects of previous hitman specific perk cards, making the user of this deck more effective than it's vanilla counterpart, but only sometimes, and not for too long, which makes it balanced, while also allowing to keep playing it roughly how you would in vanilla (aka relying purely on recovery).